cyberartemio/wardriver-pwnagotchi-plugin/README.md

 If you have enabled it, once internet is available, the plugin will upload all previous session files on WiGLE.
 Please note that the current session will not be uploaded as it is considered still in progress.
 Don't worry, it'll be uploaded the next time your pwnagotchi starts with internet connection.

 If you just want to upload sessions to WiGLE manually you can still do it.
-All you have to do, is configuring your api key and use the corresponding button in the sessions tab of the web ui.
+All you have to do, is configuring your API key and use the corresponding button in the sessions tab of the Web UI.
 You can also download the CSV file locally for a specific session.

 ## ❤️ Contribution